Skip to content

 Scotland Yes — mandatory licence required Live since 1 Jan 2025

-England Not yet — mandatory registration coming Expected Spring 2026
+England Not yet — mandatory registration coming Pending launch — date not confirmed

 London No licence, but 90-day cap applies Already enforced